Cost of Living Crisis

 TUC report - number of people in UK with insecure jobs rises to 3.7 million: Analysis of government data by the Trades Union Congress has shown at least 3.7 million people in Britain are in insecure jobs, up from 3.6 million in 2021, out of a total workforce of 34 million.

-One in 10 students turn to food banks in cost of learning crisis: survey by the National Union of Students has found more than one in 10 students are using food banks because they cannot make ends meet during the cost-of-living crisis.
+One in 10 students turn to food banks in cost of learning crisis: A survey by the National Union of Students has found more than one in 10 students are using food banks because they cannot make ends meet during the cost-of-living crisis.

 Energy bills forecast to hit £3,363 a year: Typical domestic energy bills could hit more than £3,300 a year this winter, according to the latest forecasts.
 Consultancy Cornwall Insight said the typical gas and electricity bill in England, Wales and Scotland could reach £3,363 in the new year, which comes as suppliers and consumer groups agreed a plan that could lead to a dedicated hotline and debt support for struggling households.